stonybrookmotorsports/StonyBrookMotorsports/pages/quotes.md

 "I know that old story"
 "Whatever boats your float"
 "It's like we're the same person, woah!"
+"Dorothy, you have the left of way."
+"John Park puts bananas in the fridge and they go bad immediately."

 Lee:
 "I don't say anything quotable"